mouradgh/earthquake-pipeline-fabric/README.md

 ![Manual Power BI report](images/manual-report.png)

+You can find it the report folder of this repository.

 ## Data Fabric - Orchestrating the data processing
 Now that we coded the data pipelines, and created the report that is directly connected to the data in our lakehouse, we can create a Data Factory pipeline to automate the data processing of new events and schedule it to run daily.